zeeshanali/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 -----------------------

-Intel® Manager for Lustre* software runs on servers running RHEL or CentOS, version 7.3 or 7.4.
+Intel® Manager for Lustre* software runs on servers running RHEL or CentOS, version 7.4.
 The *firewalled* package needs to be installed and configured for *all file system servers before* installing Intel® Manager for Lustre* software.
 The Intel® Manager for Lustre* software installation process will then modify the firewall